• Skip to main content

 ❔Commonly asked questions

-Do I need to peel my cucumber?
+Do I need to rinse cucumbers after salting?

 A plate of cucumber salad served with chopsticks with sesame seeds in the background.